cardan22/to-do-list/README.md

 ![Mockup of To-do List on different devices](/assets/images/readme-images/to-do-mockup.png)

 # About
-The To-do list is a simple and stylish task management application designed to help users keep track of their tasks and stay organized.
-With its user-friendly interface, it provides a seamless and easy-to-understand experience for users to easily manage their to-do items.
+The To-Do List website is designed for people of all ages, including working professionals, students, and parents.
+It provides a simple and effective way to manage tasks, helping users stay organized and achieve their goals.
+Users appreciate the user-friendly interface and practical features like task creation, progress tracking, and task completion marking.
+The website is compatible with various devices and platforms, enabling users to access their tasks anytime and anywhere.
+People keep using the To-Do List because it helps them stay organized, stay focused, and get things done on time.
+It is a useful tool for managing priorities and making sure tasks are completed when they should be.

 # UX